Tressos-Aristomenis/Snakes-And-Ladders-JavaFX-from-scratch/README.md

 - Place a volume slider.
 - Fix potential bug when last square is reached.
 (Show-and-wait and PauseTransition don't work well together)

-# How to run my application

-- Go to my releases
-- Choose "Code & Executable"
-- Download the .jar file.
-(Named: SnakesAndLadders_version2.jar)
-- Save and run the .jar file.
-- Enjoy and star my repository if you enjoyed it!